|BOARD OF TRUSTEES|

 Colleges and universities must make a reasonable attempt to identify and purchase food products that are grown within the state.

-The Office of the Chancellor and the campuses shall cooperate with the Office of MN.IT Services in its responsibility to coordinate information and communications technology development throughout the state.
+The Office of the Chancellor and the campuses shall cooperate with the Department of Information Technology Services in its responsibility to coordinate information and communications technology development throughout the state.

 (a) The Department of Employment and Economic Development, the Department of Education, the Office of Higher Education, the University of Minnesota, and the Minnesota State Colleges and Universities shall collaborate to implement an electronic infrastructure to support academic and workforce success statewide.
 The infrastructure shall first utilize existing assets, tools, and services, including but not limited to efolioMinnesota and GPS LifePlan.
 To facilitate implementation of this section, the board shall support efolioMinnesota and GPS LifePlan until at least June 30, 2015.